 Christmas Masses in Bangkok

-There are a few Christian churches in Bangkok and they are built in form of a Thai temple, with the significant difference that a big white cross is on top of the roof and the holy cross instead of a sitting buddha image in the interior.
+There are a few Christian churches in Bangkok and they are built in form of a Thai temple, with the significant difference that a big white cross is on top of the roof and the holy cross instead of a sitting Buddha statue inside the building.

-I went there last year and I can tell you it was a very nice experience.
-Unlike in most German churches where people get more and more lazy to sing along with the songs, the opposite is the case at this church in Bangkok and the atmosphere is very friendly and everyone is in good mood.
-Make sure to come at least 30 mins before the mass starts as seats are taken very fast.
+I went there last year and can tell you it was a very nice experience.
+Unlike in most German churches where people get more and more lazy to sing along with the songs, the opposite is the case at this church in Bangkok and the atmosphere is very friendly and everyone is in great mood.
+Make sure to come at least 30 mins before the mass starts as seats fill up very quickly.

 Christmas Parties in Bangkok

 Of course most of the clubs in Bangkok don’t miss out on the opportunity to organize some big Christmas parties.
-However to tell you the truth most of the parties are no different than at other times of the year it’s just that they have put up some X-Mas decoration and the waitresses look even hotter than usual with their red Santa costumes.
+However to tell you the truth, most of the parties are no different than at other times of the year, it’s just that they put up some X-Mas decoration and the waitresses look even hotter than usual with their red Santa costumes.

-For more detailed info about what parties are going on during Christmas check out the Siam2Nite website, the best online resource of nightlife in Bangkok.
+For more detailed info about what parties are going on during Christmas check out the Siam2Nite website, the best online source for nightlife events in Bangkok.

-While Thai people don’t put Christmas trees in their homes if they are Buddhist you do see them going out for parties or at least hang out on the streets together drinking Thai whiskey starting already on Christmas eve.
-Christmas day is no public holiday in Thailand means all companies are open however if you are Christian your employer will usually let you take a holiday on 25th of December – like in my case.
+While Thai people don’t put Christmas trees in their homes if they are Buddhist, you do see them going out for parties or at least hanging out on the streets together drinking Thai whiskey starting already on Christmas eve.
+Christmas Day is no public holiday in Thailand, means all companies are open, however if you are Christian your employer will usually let you take a holiday on 25th of December – like in my case.

-If you are in Bangkok for longer than just for a short holiday you can also buy an artificial, fully decorated Christmas Tree at Tesco Lotus, Big C or Robinson department stores.
-You can get a pretty decent tree for as low as 500 baht.
+If you are in Bangkok for more than just a few days, you can also buy an artificial, fully decorated Christmas Tree at Tesco Lotus, Big C or Robinson department stores.
+You can get a pretty decent tree for as low as 500 Baht.

 Have a wonderful Christmas in Bangkok :)